rocktronica/OneFileCMS/readme.markdown

 OneFileCMS is just that: It's a flat, light, one file CMS (Content Management System) contained entirely in an easy-to-implement database-less PHP script.

-Coupling a utilitarian code editor with basic upload and file managing functions, OneFileCMS can maintain an entire website completely in-browser without any external programs.
+Coupling basic editing, upload, and file managing functions, OneFileCMS can maintain an entire website completely in-browser without any external programs.

 ## Demo